 Daily Rate

-These rates are generally quoted in advance and may differ based on the day of the week or the time of the year.
-For example, weekends often have higher rates compared to weekdays.
+Daily rates are typically quoted in advance and can vary depending on the day of the week or time of year.
+For example, weekends and holidays may feature higher rates compared to weekdays, reflecting increased demand.

 Daily Rate in the Vacation Rental Market